-We argue that such joint community-oriented research and action results in evidence to support the proposition that it is not the isolated agency of a technology or artifact that makes a difference in social-technical projects but rather, its instantiation or enactment (Orlikowski 1999), embedded in a social-technical web (Lamb and Kling 2003), or network (Callon 1991; Law 1992; Law 2001), within the larger framework of a complex and influencing social and political order (Giddens 1976: 102).
-Conscious or tacit human agency in this context, influenced in a variety of directions, sets in place conditions for the adoption and appropriation of particular ICTs.
-A key proposition which therefore emerges from this position is that technology structures are emergent, enacted, and dependent upon agency, rather than being simply embodied through the technology (Orlikowski 2000).
-Analytically and practically, it is vital to observe and learn from this 'emergence' in community settings in order to maximise community benefits such as the improvement of life chances for the very poor.
-As part of this, we are concerned that the agency of the traditionally disempowered (such as those in poverty and without material resources such as personal ICTs) should be brought to the foreground and influence design and implementation, and this is a principle that has come to the fore in the Capability Approach of Amartya Sen and his followers in international development (Sen 2001; Sen 2009).
+We argue that such joint community-oriented research and action results in evidence to support the proposition that it is not the isolated effect of a technology or artifact (such as the physical 'kiosk') that makes a difference in social-technical projects but rather, its instantiation or enactment (Orlikowski, 2000), embedded in a social-technical web (Lamb and Kling, 2003), or network (Callon, 1991; Law, 1992; Law, 2006).
+This occurs within the larger framework of a complex and influencing social and political order which influences behaviours, communications, and access to resources in everyday life (Giddens, 1984).
+Conscious or tacit human agency in this context, influenced in a variety of directions, sets in place conditions for the adoption, appropriation, and modification of ICTs.
+A key proposition which therefore emerges from this position is that technology structures are emergent, enacted, and dependent upon human agency, rather than being simply embodied through the technology.
+However, the artifact itself is intrinsically part of this dualistic process since it provides conditions which influence human responses (Orlikowski, 2000).
+Because almost all research on human-ICT interaction is done in 'laboratory' or relatively socially-privileged conditions, analytically and practically, it is vital to observe and learn from this 'emergence' in community settings in order to maximize community benefits such as the improvement of life chances for the very poor.
+As part of this process, we are concerned that the agency of the traditionally disempowered (such as those in poverty and without material resources such as personal ICTs) should be brought to the foreground and influence design and implementation, and this is a principle that has come to the fore in the Capability Approach of Amartya Sen and his followers in international development (Sen, 2001; Sen, 2009).

-With an understanding that 'technical things have political qualities' (Winner 1980) in the larger context of particular social-economic formations, DDI can be understood as a purposed social-technical system in which the Digital Doorway is a key technical agent supported through direct engagement with a community for communication, knowledge, and innovation in the context of providing opportunity to a disadvantaged community.
+With an understanding that 'technical things have political qualities' (Winner, 1980) in the larger context of particular social-economic formations, DDI can be understood as a purposed social-technical system in which the Digital Doorway is a key technical agent supported through direct engagement with a community for communication, knowledge, and innovation in the context of providing opportunity to a disadvantaged community.
 The Zandspruit community research project is seen as an opportunity to plan, from the start, for a community-based Living Lab approach to the development of the DD, in which the community stakeholders are effective research partners and integrated with the planning and implementation of technical and social impact studies.
+Thus, the DD, which is both a community 'intervention' and a research platform for discovery about user and community ICT needs and impacts in a particular context, becomes transformed from a fixed artifact based on certain 'engineered' assumptions into wider a set of emergent practices, skills understandings, technological artifacts and affordances (Gibson, 1977), around the instantiation of a social-technical system.
 This is the first occasion on which an upfront form of research planning within an identified community has been conducted for the DD, rather than post-fact planning for evaluative research and action.